stkb/Rewrap/specs/Detail/Indentation.md

 ## Comments ##

 This is still under consideration.
-With `tidyUpIndents` on, the basic indent after all comment markers will be reduced to 1 space.
+With `reformat` on, the basic indent after all comment markers will be reduced to 1 space.

-> language: "csharp", tidyUpIndents: true
+> language: "csharp", reformat: true

     //   a ¦     ->      // a   ¦